Analysis and Synthesis of Switched Optimization Algorithms: Numerical Examples

+We run Algorithm \ref{alg:algorithm1} for 3 iterations with Zames-Falb multipliers of order $\nu_{\max} = 3$.
+With only identity multipliers ($\lambda_0 = 1, \lambda_{\nu} = 0 \ \forall \nu \geq 1$), a controller $R$ of order 3 in each mode $r$ is obtained yielding $\rho \leq 0.8944$.
+At the end of 3 iterations, the analysis routine certifies a controller $R$ of order 6 in each mode $r$ with $\rho \leq 0.8913$ under the multiplier $(\lambda_0, \lambda_1, \lambda_2, \lambda_3) = (1, -0.3922, -0.2977, -1.403\times 10^{-6})$.
+Figure \ref{fig:lse_ring} plots \rw{traces of optimizing} an instance of $f$ over the network in \eqref{eq:ring_network} with $L'= 1.25, L= 1.6, \rw{c=400}$ by the developed controller. \rw{When starting at a randomly drawn initial state, the iterate $z$ converges to a nonzero value within 30 time steps (top left), and the gradient converges to zero (top right).
+The switching signal $s_k$ (bottom-left) arises from traversing the graph in \ref{fig:logic:ring} in a random walk choosing an edge uniformly at random.
+The suboptimality in the function value (bottom-right) shows that $f(z_{30}) - f(z^*) \approx 10^{-7}$ after 30 time steps.}

+We now perform a parameter sweep over increasing $L/m$.
+The reference algorithms are gradient descent and triple momentum \citep{van2017fastest} with $\rho_{\text{gd}} = \frac{2}{m+L}$ and $\rho_{\text{TM}} = 1-\sqrt{\frac{m}{L}}$, are tuned to optimally converge in the setting of no network dynamics.
+These algorithms can be described by

-The compared curves in Figure \ref{fig:ring_rate} are gradient descent, triple momentum, Synthesis under static multipliers $(\lambda = 1)$, and Synthesis under static multipliers with the additional constraint that the storage function is common (the ring structure of switching is ignored).
-The path-dependent controller has a stability certificate of $\rho < 1$ when $L/m < 3.360$, and the common storage controller is stable with when $L/m < 1.660$ Gradient descent and triple momentum are both empirically unstable even when $m=1,\ L = 1.01, L' = 1.005.$
+Figure \ref{fig:ring_rate} plots an upper-bound on the convergence rate \rw{$\rho$ as a function of $L/m$} developed by solving the analysis program in Theorem \ref{thm:alg_analysis} with filters \rw{ of length} $\nu_{\max}=3$.
+The compared curves in Figure \ref{fig:ring_rate} are gradient descent, triple momentum, \rw{our proposed s}ynthesis with identity filters in which $M_r$ may be different between modes $r \in \{1, \ldots, N_s\}$, and synthesis under an \rw{identity filter} with the additional conservatism-introducing constraint that the \rw{matrix $M_r$ in the LMI \eqref{eq:antipassivity_switched} is the same among all modes $r \in \{1, \ldots, N_s\}$}.
+Setting $M_r$ to the same value among all modes $r$ ignores the ring structure of the switching graph switching.
+All comparisons are performed with respect to $m=1$, in which $L$ is swept in the range $(1, 5]$.
+The \rw{synthesized} path-dependent controller \rw{has} $\rho < 1$ $L < 3.360$, and the common storage controller is stable \rw{only} when $L < 1.660$.
+Gradient descent and triple momentum are both empirically unstable even when $L = 1.01, L' = 1.005.$